HugoDaniel/wedge/README.md

 # Wedge

-A WebGL-based neural network inference engine that compiles and executes TensorFlow.js models directly on the GPU using custom GLSL shaders.

-## What This Project Does

-Wedge is an alternative runtime for running deep learning models in web browsers.
-Instead of using TensorFlow.js's built-in WebGL backend, it:
+Wedge is an alternative runtime for running and building machine learning models in web browsers.

+## What This Project Currently Does

+Currently the main focus is compiling and executing TensorFlow.js models using custom GLSL shaders:

 1. **Loads** TensorFlow.js GraphModel or LayersModel formats
 2. **Compiles** them into an internal graph representation
 3. **Executes** operations via custom WebGL2 fragment shaders
 4. **Uses textures** for efficient GPU tensor storage and computation

+## Goals

+The main goals are:

+1. Be able to load other types of models - onnx, tflite, gguf and possibly more.
+2. Have a custom top level API for building / editing / debugging / machine learning graphs.
+3. Support for different backends.
+While the current focus is WebGL2, an Electron app that supports other backends (e.g. a C or C++ backend) is also planned.

 ## Project Structure